Mastering Search Intent for Effective Lead Generation in SEO

 3.2 SERP Results for Commercial Intent

-The commercial intent, also known as favored intent, displays a combination of organic and paid results.
+The commercial intent, also known as favored intent, combines organic and paid results.
 Depending on the search criteria, they might also contain details on nearby possibilities, as in our example, which includes a list of Italian restaurants to eat at, filters, reviews, and a map feature:

 Commercial intent

-But why is this viewed as having a commercial goal as opposed to an informational one—after all, you are still looking for information, right?
+But why is this viewed as having a commercial goal instead of an informational one—after all, you are still looking for information, right?
 I agree with you.
-However commercial intent SERPs frequently have a variety of listings and comparisons.
+However, commercial intent SERPs frequently have a variety of listings and comparisons.

 In the case of our Italian restaurant, it is “anticipated” that: